fperez/sigcse2014-ipython-workshop/proposal.md

 and presently works for the Mozilla Foundation.

 *Fernando Perez*
-is a neuroscientist at the University of California Berkeley, and one of the creators of IPython and the IPython Notebook.
+is a research scientist at the University of California, Berkeley;
-He holds a PhD in particle physics from the University of Colorado.
+he started the IPython project in 2001 and continues to lead its development.
+He holds a PhD in physics from the University of Colorado.

 *Peter Norvig*
 is Director of Research at Google Inc.